 - (9) Includes 49,557 shares of class A common stock and 6,714 shares of class D common stock held by Mr. Jones, 300 shares of class A common stock and 600 shares of class D common stock held by each of Mr. Jones' three daughters, and 526,861 shares of class A common stock and 1,134,122 shares of class D common stock held by Syncom Capital Corporation.
-Mr. Jones is the President of Syncom Capital Corporation and may be deemed to share beneficial ownership of shares of class A and class D common stock held by Syncom Capital Corporation with Syncom Capital Corporation.
-Mr. Jones is the President of shares of class A and class D common stock held by Syncom Capital Corporation.
+Mr. Jones is the President of Syncom Capital Corporation and may be deemed to share beneficial ownership of shares of class A and class D common stock held by Syncom Capital Corporation.
+With Syncom Capital Corporation by virtue of his affiliation with Syncom Capital Corporation.
 Mr. Jones disclaims beneficial ownership in such shares.
 Also includes 26,250 shares of class D common stock obtainable upon the exercise of stock options exercisable within 60 days of March 13, 2002. - (10) Includes 1,250 shares of class D common stock obtainable upon the exercise of stock options exercisable within 60 days of March 13, 2002. - (11) Includes 500 shares of class D common stock held by Mr. Love, 1,657,368 shares held by LRL Trading, L.L.C., 115,439 shares held by LRC Love Limited Partnership and 28,045 shares held by the Love Family Limited Partnership.
 Mr. Love has a controlling interest in LRL Trading, L.L.C., LRC Love Limited Partnership and Love Family Limited Partnership and may be deemed to be the beneficial owner of the shares held by those entities by virtue of his affiliation.
-Also includes 1,250 shares of class D common stock obtainable upon the exercise of stock options exercisable within 60 days of March 13, 2002. - (12) Includes 1,250 shares of class D common stock obtainable upon the exercise of stock options exercisable within 60 days of March 13, 2002.
+Also includes 1,250 shares of class D common stock obtainable upon the exercise of stock options exercisable within 60 days of March 13, 2002.

+(12) Includes 1,250 shares of class D common stock obtainable upon the exercise of stock options exercisable within 60 days of March 13, 2002.